 How Often Is My Credit Score Updated?

 Wondering why your credit score seems different every time you check it?
 Credit scores can change frequently, reflecting updates to your credit files at the three national credit bureaus.
-Here's what you need to know about how and why credit scores rarely remain stagnant.

 Your Score Can Change When Your Credit Report Is Updated

 Credit scores are calculated by performing complex statistical analysis on data compiled in your credit reports at the national credit bureaus—Experian, TransUnion and Equifax.
-The bureaus update your credit reports to reflect new information about your credit usage, including:
+The credit bureaus receive information about your payment activity in reports from the credit card issuers, lenders and potentially other companies with whom you have financial relationships.

 • Payments you've made (and whether they were made on time)